32blit/32blit-tutorials-contrib/tutorials/quick-start/picosystem-cpp.md

    make
    ```

 5. The `.uf2` file will be generated in the directory you are currently in, and will be called `my_project.uf2`.
-You can then copy this game to your PicoSystem via DFU mode.
+You can then copy this game to your PicoSystem via bootloader mode.

 ### Final result